Now Offering Shockwave Therapy

 What causes bunions?

-While that’s the structural cause of a bunion, the reason this misalignment begins in the first place is typically due to several factors:
+The reason this misalignment begins in the first place is typically due to several factors:

 • Structural abnormalities in your feet